moderepo/sensor-cloud-eval/README.md

 # Sensor-Cloud-Eval

 Sensor Cloud Eval is a **TSX version** of MODE's Sensor Cloud, developed to be used as an evaluation kit by business partners and app developers.
+The codebase outlines the latest SPA development design from React / Typescript, including Context and flux-style data flow, Hooks, Websockets, and more.

 ## Contents